AlaaMuk/WyncodeHomework/README.md

 # WyncodeHomework
-Refactoring a mx method for Wyncode homework.
+Refactoring a max method for Wyncode homework.